-If you decide to apply for any of the credit cards in this post, please use the links within this post or the TRAVEL CREDIT CARDS link in the Go to Travel Gal main menu.
+If you decide to apply for any of the credit cards in this post, please use the links within this post or the TRAVEL CREDIT CARDS links in the Go to Travel Gal main menu.
 My blog depends on affiliate income, and these links allow me to earn a commission — at NO COST TO YOU — to help pay the blogging bills 🙂 and continue to bring you great information for free!
 Thank you for taking this step!

 Do These Points Qualify for the Southwest Companion Pass?